getcroissant/database-backup/README.md

 - Connect to datastore and mongodump the database in a /tmp/{{date}} directory
 - Gzip the backed up mongodump to /tmp/{{date}}/{{database}}.tar.gz
 - Upload gzip file of the mongodump to Amazon S3
+- `TODO`: Encrypt gzip file
 - Delete the /tmp/{{date}} directory from local machine

 ### Use case:
-- Start a AWS lambda function uploading the zip of this project and passing in the configuration.
-See `event.json`
+- Start a AWS lambda function uploading the zip of this project with appropriate configs.
+See `config.json`
 - `TODO`: backup locally

 ### Installation